 "Bionic Spine" Helps Paralyzed Walk Again

-A recent example involves a group of Australian researchers who created a tiny device, just over an inch long, which could help those with paralysis or a prosthetic limb to walk again.
+A recent example involves a group of Australian researchers who created a tiny device that’s just over an inch long.
+It could help those with paralysis or a prosthetic limb to walk again.

-It’s been referred to as a “bionic spine” and is implanted in a blood vessel on the side of the brain to restore mobility based on subconscious thought in paraplegic patients.
+They call it a “bionic spine.”
+Doctors implant it in a blood vessel on the side of the brain to restore mobility in paraplegic patients using subconscious thought.

-The researchers who created this interesting device belonged to the Royal Melbourne Hospital, the University of Melbourne and the Florey Institute of Neuroscience and Mental Health.
+The researchers who created this interesting device belonged to the Royal Melbourne Hospital and the University of Melbourne and the Florey Institute of Neuroscience and Mental Health.

-This is not something that a person will be able to accomplish right away, but researchers assure that with training and deliberate thought, little by little the patient will slowly be able to control their movement subconsciously.
+This is not something that a person will be able to accomplish right away.
+However, researchers assure that with training and deliberate thought, little by little the patient will slowly be able to control their movement subconsciously.

-Until now, the device had only been tried in sheep, but human trials are set to begin in 2017.
+Until now, they have only tried device in sheep.
+However, human trials will begin in 2017.

-The three patients for the trial will be chosen the Austin Health Spinal Cord Unit, and the surgery will be performed at the Melbourne Royal Hospital in Victoria, Australia.
+The Austin Health Spinal Cord Unit will chose the three patients for the trial.
+They will perform the surgery at the Melbourne Royal Hospital in Victoria, Australia.

-For the initial phases, patients with paralysis of the lower extremities will be chosen and their response to the treatment will be analyzed.
+For the initial phases, they will chose patients with paralysis of the lower extremities.
+Doctors and scientists will analyze and treat their response.

 According to statements from Terry O’Brien, head of the hospital’s neurological department, this development is the “holy grail” of research in bionic technology.

-Meanwhile, Dr. Nicholas Opie, chief researcher and biomedical engineer at the University of Melbourne, said that it is a simple, although extensive, procedure.
+Meanwhile, Dr. Nicholas Opie, chief researcher and biomedical engineer at the University of Melbourne, said that it’s a simple, although extensive, procedure.

-After surgery, the complicated part will be learning to use thought to move the bionic limbs naturally using the subconscious.
+After surgery, the complicated part will be learning how to use it.
+Patients will need to use thought to move the bionic limbs naturally using the subconscious.

 This solution does not repair the damaged pathways in the brain.
 Instead, it uses alternative routes to carry signals to the corresponding extremity.

-“What they’re doing is implanting a transmitter to carry the signals necessary to move the limb by bypassing the damaged area,” explains the doctor.
+“What they’re doing is implanting a transmitter to carry the signals necessary to move the limb by bypassing the damaged area,” explained the doctor.

-Although this is not the first piece of technology designed to improve mobility in patients with paralysis, the team behind its development assures that it is the biggest breakthrough, in both results and scope.
+This is not the first piece of technology to improve mobility in patients with paralysis.
+However, the team behind its development assures that it’s a very breakthrough in both results and scope.

-If the responses are positive in the human trials, it’s expected that the treatment will also be used in patients with epilepsy, obsessive-compulsive disorder and Parkinson’s disease.
+If the responses are positive in the human trials, scientists expect the treatment will also be useful for patients with other conditions.
+These include epilepsy, obsessive-compulsive disorder, and Parkinson’s disease.